dattapm/ditto/README.md

 Time complexity:

- The solution provided is a very basic one keeping in mind the available time.
- The time complexity for the same is O(n^2), since we are running two for loops to get the co0linear points.
+ The time complexity for the solution provided is O(n^2), since we are running two for loops to get the collinear points.

 Cases where code can fail: